 Ozone is an odorless, colorless, gas and is created by a reaction between nitrogen oxides (NOx) and volatile organic compounds (VOC) in the presence of sunlight.
-While ozone in the stratosphere forms a protective layer, shielding the earth from the sun's harmful rays, ground level ozone is a key contributor Motor vehicle to smog. exhaust. industrial emissions, gasoline vapors, chemical solvents, and natural sources all contribute to NOx and VOC emissions.
+While ozone in the stratosphere forms a protective layer, shielding the earth from the sun's harmful rays, ground level ozone is a key contributor to smog. vehicle exhaust. industrial Motor emissions, gasoline vapors, chemical and natural solvents sources all contribute to NOx and VOC emissions.
 Since ozone is formed in the presence of heat and sunlight, it is considered a summertime pollutant.